phoible/dev/mappings/README.md

 - [InventoryID-Filenames.csv](InventoryID-Filenames.csv): InventoryID, Filename, URI.
 The source document each inventory was drawn from.
 A few InventoryIDs cite more than one source document and so have more than one row.
 - [phoible-references.bib](phoible-references.bib): BibTeX entries for the keys used in InventoryID-Bibtex.csv.

+## License

+The data in this directory is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+See [../LICENSE-DATA](../LICENSE-DATA) for the full license text, and the root [README.md](../README.md#citing-phoible) for how to cite PHOIBLE.

 ## Known issues

 - InventoryID 201 (Arrernte, `aer`) has `NO SOURCE GIVEN` as its literal BibtexKey, a placeholder rather than a real citation.
 See [raw-data/UPSID/README.md](../raw-data/UPSID/README.md) for details.